Flight Course Related Information

 Flight Minors or Areas of Concentration

-Individuals pursuing areas of concentration and minor courses of study that require a flight (FA or FH) course must satisfactorily complete at least one FA or FH course on campus after completion of any approved off-campus flight training.
+Individuals pursuing areas of concentration and minor courses of study that require a flight (FA or FH) course must satisfactorily complete at least one FA or FH course on campus.
+Except as provided above, after a student matriculates, all flight training must be completed at Embry-Riddle.
 If students declare a change of program to the B.S. in Aeronautical Science degree, the advanced standing credit for flight training after matriculation may not transfer.

 Open Elective Credit